amorawskanew/MilestoneProject3-Anna/README.md

 ### ACKNOWLEDGEMENTS

 -   A big thank you to my mentor Anna Villanueva and Owonikoko Oluwaseun for their support throughout the project and continuous feedback that helped me to improve my app.
+My mentors helped me to conceptualized the project by suggesting how to organize it and provided me with various examples of similar apps.
+One of the greatest tools I discovered thanks to my mentors was PEP8, the W3C Validation Service and other testing tools that helped me to become more independent in debugging my code.

 -   Thank you to all the wonderful Code Institute Tutors for their patience and help with debugging my app.